fbpx

 After all of your exploring, you are sure to work up an appetite.
 Don’t worry – there are plenty of dog-friendly restaurants located throughout Jackson County!

 City Lights Café has a large dog-friendly outdoor patio for pups to relax on while owners enjoy locally-sourced, organic dishes.
-The café hosts Yappy Hours with well-behaved pets on the patio on the fourth Tuesday of each month from 6-8 p.m.
-Enjoy drink specials while your pup enjoys dog biscuits and makes new furry friends.
+Enjoy coffee, sweet treats or drink specials while your pup makes new furry friends.

 After you are both full of delicious food, head to a local craft brewery to end your day.
 Whiteside Brewing Co., Cashiers premiere brewery, has a large covered outdoor pavilion and porch that are dog friendly, as well as a large adjoining lawn to roam.
 There is also an extensive dining menu and rotating live music and events that make Whiteside a one-stop-shop for your food and craft beverage needs.

 Innovation Brewing offers nearly three dozen hand-crafted ales on tap and has a large outdoor seating area featuring a covered patio and a beer garden-style set up with long picnic tables.
-Sylva’s Innovation Brewing is home to Cosmic Carryout’s famous burgers and Pie Times’ woodfired pizzas.
+Sylva’s Innovation Brewing is home to Cosmic Carryout’s famous burgers.
 Dillsboro’s more expansive Innovation Station has plenty of room for you and your best friend to sit by the river or on the outdoor covered deck and enjoy a brew.

-In fact, all seven brewery locations along the Ale Trail offer pooch-friendly patios, water bowls, and plenty of space for you and your furry friend to sit, stay, and relax.
+In fact, all the locations along the Ale Trail offer pooch-friendly patios, water bowls and plenty of space for you and your furry friend to sit, stay, and relax.

 Pet-Friendly Hotels and Vacation Rentals